The Basics and then some...

 The Homeric Chronicles series is dedicated to merging dozens of Greek myths, including Homer’s epics, with plays, history, and archaeology.
 I wanted to tell a story that captured the heroines’ voices equally alongside the heroes.
 I wanted to tell a story that connected the pieces of other stories together in an epic chronological saga.
 I wanted it to be graphic and passionate, brutal and beautiful, tragic, and hopeful.

 I never intended to create a feminist version of the Trojan War era stories...I believe women can define themselves without being told how we are to tell "our" stories, or "their" stories.
-It is in contrast to the reign of patriarchy that all women (cis, transgender, all of us) can clearly see who and what we are, in my opinion.
+The beauty of our femininity (cis, transgender, all of us) is that we have the freedom to tell the stories we want to tell, the way we want to tell them.
 And we are truly fierce wonders to behold in any era, this is fact not opinion.